xvvcs/vinted-desc-generator/README.md

 # Vintly

-A powerful tool that generates professional, multilingual descriptions for Vinted listings using AI.
+Quick?
+Effortless?
+Simple to use?
+That's Vintly, a powerful tool that generates professional, multilingual descriptions for Vinted listings using AI.
 Upload your product images and get detailed, SEO-optimized descriptions in multiple languages.

 ![Vintly Logo](img/vintly-logo.png)